 7 Tips to Get Real with Social Strategies that Work

-“Join the conversation”, “Connect online”, “Reach your audience”.
-We’ve heard the platitudes that surround business social media marketing, but with all the same things being said all over the web, we’re all a little snow-blind to the effectiveness of any of it.
+“Join the conversation”, “Connect online”, and “Reach your audience”.
+We’ve heard the platitudes surrounding business social media marketing, but with all the same things being said all over the web, we’re all a little snow-blind to the effectiveness of any of it.
 Fact: Social Media Marketing can be an effective tool on your marketing itinerary.
 Fact: Just because you invest in Social Media marketing doesn’t mean you’ll generate leads or build your online brand with it.
-SO, without any of the tired “guidelines”, here are 7 criteria you need to invest your time into to gain success with your social media marketing plan.
+So, without any of the tired “guidelines”, here are 7 criteria you need to invest your time into to gain success with your social media marketing plan.

 1. Stay Ahead of the Pack